LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

 - Expression: A combination of variables, operators, and functions that produce a value.
 In other words, a chunk of code that can put a value into a variable.
 - DOM: Document Object Model.
 The DOM is the HTML API for JavaScript.
 - API: Application Programming Interface.
 This is a set of functions (aka methods) that can be called by code in an application.
-- Interface: A point of interaction between apiece of software and something or someone else.
+- Interface: A point of interaction between a piece of software and something or someone else.
 Interfaces are at boundaries.

 ## References